kyrsjo/MiniScatter/README.md

 In addition to MiniScatter itself, a set of Python libraries for interacting with MiniScatter are also provided.
 This makes it very convenient to use MiniScatter for running scans and extracting the output.
 Furthermore, the scan library provides behind-the-scenes saving of results, meaning that if you have previously ran a simulation and then restart the Jupyter notebook, running the same python call again will instantly return the same results as when running the simulation in the first round.
+This is implemented using ROOT and HDF5.

 ## Installing MiniScatter

+*Note: If you have access to CERN computing resources, you can run MiniScatter through SWAN or LxPlus instead of installing MiniScatter on your local machine.
+This is useful for testing, teaching, etc. however the performance is most likely slower.
+For more information, see [SWAN](SWAN.md).*

 To install MiniScatter, you must first install Geant4 and ROOT.